soxueren/atsd/installation/other-distributions.md

 - Minimum RAM: 1 GB
 - See [Requirements](../administration/requirements.md "ATSD Requirements") for additional information.

-> For ARM devices, make sure that the target device has at least a 16GB hard drive or SD card.
+> On ARM devices, make sure that the device has at least a 16GB hard drive or SD card. <br>
 Use SD cards with 60mb/s+ write speeds.

 ## Download